VOLUNTEER APPLICATION PROCESS

 Community service opportunities for students 12-18 years of age are available during the summer months of June, July and August.
-We have now filled all the Summer 2018 positions available for students.
-Please visit our site next spring to sign up for new opportunities.
+Applications for Summer 2019 are now being accepted.
+Please return completed applications by Monday, June 3, 2019.

 For groups who want to support St. Joseph Center, we always welcome donation drives, especially for items noted on our Wishlist page, which are always in high demand at our Homeless Service Center and/or Food Pantry.
 Occasionally, we may also have opportunities for small groups of five to ten to volunteer together onsite.
 Please contact Volunteer Relations Manager Shelly Aydin at (310) 396-6468, ext.
 326 for more information about drives and potential group opportunities.

 E-Mail Address: firstname.lastname@example.org

 Venice, CA 90291-8633.

 FEATURED VOLUNTEER OPPORTUNITY: